Logo

 Photography

-Cleaner air after a shower, dramatic skies
+Cleaner air after a shower, overcast skies common

 Nako itself sits in a rain shadow zone and stays mostly dry, but the road in from Kinnaur passes through serious landslide country, especially around the Sutlej.
 Trips are still possible, but plan in buffer days and check road status before leaving.